discord-net/Discord.Net/docs/faq/int_framework/general.md

 ---
 uid: FAQ.Interactions.General
-title: Interactions
+title: Interaction Basics
 ---

-# Interaction basics
+# Interaction Basics

 This chapter mostly refers to interactions in general, and will include questions that are common among users of the Interaction Framework